LeoVanRensburg/FL-Testbed/README.md

 ```
 Now you are successfully running the API.

+Now, you need to run a Grafana instance.
+Located in api/grafana/ there is a docker-compose file to set up a Grafana instance quickly.
+You will need to have docker installed for this.
+If you do not, then you can manually set up a Grafana instance.
+You can also use a existing Grafana instance if you already have one.

+Once you have Grafana up and running, you need to create a Grafana dashboard.
+Navigate to the Dashboards tab on Grafana and press New -> New Dashboard -> Import dashboard.
+Then copy the github file in api/grafana/panels.json and paste it in the bos saying, "Import via dashboard JSON model".
+This will then allow you to add the "CORE Dashboard" panel.

 ## Youtube Tutorial

 Click on the image below to access the video.